Alick Williams: Military career

-Williams, however, managed to escape and, after returning to the United Kingdom, was awarded the Military Cross (MC), for "gallant and distinguished services in recent operations", on 3 September and was made a General Staff Officer Grade 2 (GSO2) at the Senior Officers' School, before being made a brigade major in late July 1942.
-In mid-December he was made a GSO2 with the HQ of the British First Army, commanded by Lieutenant-General Kenneth Anderson.
+Williams managed to escape and, after returning to the United Kingdom, was awarded the Military Cross, for "gallant and distinguished services in recent operations", on 3 September 1940.
+He was made a General Staff Officer Grade 2 (GSO2) at the Senior Officers' School, before being made a brigade major in late July 1942.
+In mid-December he was made a GSO2 with the headquarters of the First Army, commanded by Lieutenant General Kenneth Anderson.
 The army was then serving in French North Africa, having landed there as part of Operation Torch some five weeks earlier.
 Williams remained in this post through most of the rest of the Tunisian Campaign until, in mid-April 1943, he was made a GSO1 with a division.
-Upon relinquishing this appointment six months later, he was, in late January 1944, given a field command, and became CO of the 1st Battalion, KRRC.
-The battalion was serving in North Africa as the motorised infantry element of Brigadier Richard Goodbody's 2nd Armoured Brigade, itself part of the 1st Armoured Division, then under Major-General Alexander Galloway.
+Upon relinquishing this appointment six months later, he was, in late January 1944, given a field command, and became commanding officer of the 1st Battalion, KRRC.
+The battalion was serving in North Africa as the motorised infantry element of Brigadier Richard Goodbody's 2nd Armoured Brigade, itself part of the 1st Armoured Division, then under Major General Alexander Galloway.
 On 3 February Williams was mentioned in despatches for his services.
 The battalion was training for eventual participation in the Italian campaign.

 Williams landed in Italy with his battalion, and most of the rest of the 1st Armoured Division, in late May 1944.
 In late June the battalion was transferred to the 9th Armoured Brigade, before returning to the 2nd Armoured Brigade and taking part in severe fighting in front of the Gothic Line.
-Williams commanded the battalion throughout most of the battalion's service in Italy until, in March 1945, he was promoted to the acting rank of brigadier (and colonel on the same date) and was posted to Allied Forces Headquarters (AFHQ), before being made a GSO1 with HQ Central Mediterranean Force from October until December 1946.
+Williams commanded the battalion throughout most of the battalion's service in Italy until, in March 1945, he was promoted to the acting rank of brigadier (and colonel on the same date) and was posted to Allied Forces Headquarters, before being made a GSO1 with HQ Central Mediterranean Force from October until December 1946.

-After the War he became Assistant Adjutant-General at the War Office and then, from 1954, Commanding Officer of 2nd Bn the King's Royal Rifle Corps.
-He was appointed Commander of 2nd Infantry Brigade in 1956, General Officer Commanding 2nd Division in 1960 and Chief of Staff at Headquarters Far East Land Forces in May 1962.
+After the war Williams became Assistant Adjutant-General at the War Office and then, from 1954, commanding officer of the 2nd Battalion the King's Royal Rifle Corps.
+He was appointed commander of the 2nd Infantry Brigade in 1956, General Officer Commanding 2nd Division in 1960 and chief of staff at Headquarters Far East Land Forces in May 1962.
 His last appointments were as General Officer Commanding Singapore from November 1962 and Chairman of the Vehicle Committee at the Ministry of Defence from 1964 before retiring in 1965.

-In 1970 he became High Sheriff of Dorset.
+In 1970 Williams became High Sheriff of Dorset.
 He died on 2 November 1994, at the age of 84.

 Family

-In 1943 he married Sybilla Margaret Archdale.
+In 1943 Williams married Sybilla Margaret Archdale.
 Their daughter Victoria Mary married Francis Egerton, 7th Duke of Sutherland, on 11 May 1974.